gorod96/gorod96/README.md

 - 👋 Hi, I’m Gabriel!
 I'm currently serving in the US Army as a Human Resources Sergeant, but I've recently discovered my interest in programming!
-Now I'm looking to learn as much about programming as I can so I can get out of the Army and become a Software Developer.
+I'm extremely excited learn everything I can and I can't wait to one day become a Software Developer!
-- 👀 I’m interested in learning everything I can do with programming, and my first big project in mind is to learn how to develop an indie game.
+- 👀 I’m interested in learning everything I can!
-- 🌱 I’m currently learning C#, but I've also dabbled with HTML, CSS, and Python.
+- 🌱 I’m currently focusing on learning HTML, CSS, and JavaScript, but I've also dabbled around with Python.
-- 💞️ I’m looking to collaborate on anything that can improve my programming skills!
+- 💞️ I’m looking to collaborate on anything that can improve my developing skills!
 - 📫 You can reach me by phone at (785) 375-8791 (though keep time zones in mind because I'm currently stationed in Germany), or email me at gabriel.raymo.rodriguez@gmail.com

 <!---